NivenT/RGB/README.md

 ##Known Bugs/Issues
 * Some game behave strangly for unknown reasons
   * Ex.
 Dr. Mario freezes on the screen after the title screen
-  * This is probably due to some instructions being implemented incorrectly or to other subtle errors in emulation
 * Emulator is slow at times
 * Overlapping sprites are not always displayed correctly
 * CGB support is still a work in progress